gevent/gevent/doc/intro.rst

 The traceback is asynchronously printed to ``sys.stderr`` when the greenlet dies.

-:class:`Greenlet` instances has a number of useful methods:
+:class:`Greenlet` instances have a number of useful methods:

 - :meth:`join <Greenlet.join>` -- waits until the greenlet exits;
 - :meth:`kill <Greenlet.kill>` -- interrupts greenlet's execution;
 - :meth:`get <Greenlet.get>`  -- returns the value returned by greenlet or re-raised the exception that killed it.

-It is possible to customize the string printed after the traceback by subclassing :class:`Greenlet` class and redefining its ``__str__`` method.
+It is possible to customize the string printed after the traceback by subclassing the :class:`Greenlet` class and redefining its ``__str__`` method.

 To subclass a :class:`Greenlet`, override its :meth:`_run` method and call ``Greenlet.__init__(self)`` in ``__init__``::